M360

 M360 was powerful, but fragmented

 Our main challenge was to make M360 smarter, cleaner, and more intuitive without stripping away its depth.
 The platform had to scale from small agencies handling one campaign to large developers running simultaneous, multi-phase launches.
+From experienced digital marketers to sales representatives and project managers with limited technical background.
+On top of that, the product was aimed to scale internationally, supporting multiple markets and regulatory requirements.

 Some of the most significant challenges we addressed included: